Glutenfree & vegan thin Dutch pancakes from oat and buckwheat flour

 • Spoon 1/3 of the batter into the pan.
 My soup ladle has almost the right serving size.
 I fill it just a quarter inch under the rim.

-• Slowly move the pan around to let the battle cover the whole pan.
+• Slowly move the pan around to let the batter cover the whole pan.
 Bake for about 3 minutes.
-Dont di anything yet until the batter on top is fully dried.
+Dont do anything yet until the batter on top is fully dried.

 • Slowly shove the spatula under the pancake all around to loosen the edges.
 Then shove towards the middle and flip.
 Bake another 2 minutes.